ACADEMIC INTEGRITY AND IMPROVEMENT

 We’re nonprofit because we believe in investing in you, the student.
 We regularly devote our resources to advancing the quality of your education and furthering your career.

-This benefit provides tuition help to veterans who are 100% eligible for the Chapter 33 Post 9/11 GI Bill and whose tuition and fees exceed the annual cap.
-Once you reach your annual cap, the Department of Veterans Affairs will cover half of your remaining tuition and fees for the fiscal year.
+For military veterans who are eligible for the Chapter 33 Post 9/11 GI Bill® and whose fees exceed the annual cap, the Department of Veteran Affairs will cover half of your remaining tuition and fees for the fiscal year.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill

 CollegeAmerica and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.
-If you have qualifying credits from previous college attendance or qualifying military experience, you could save up to 75% of the time and cost of your associate’s or bachelor’s degree or up to 25% of your master’s degree††.
+If you have qualifying credits from previous college attendance or qualifying military experience, you could save up to 75% of the time and cost of your associate’s or bachelor’s degree.

 This benefit provides educational assistance to active-duty servicemember spouses who are pursuing an associate’s degree or completing a certificate program.
 If eligible, you could qualify for a lifetime limit of up to $4,000, with a maximum of $2,000 per fiscal year of the Department of Defense (Oct.
 1–Sept.
 30).